 Recently I have done some projects where replacing default vSphere certificates with CA signed SSL was required.
-I think some of you remember how managing certificates was hard in prior vSphere releases (especially 5.0/5.1).
+I think some of you remember how managing certificates were hard in prior vSphere releases (especially 5.0/5.1).
 Fortunately since version 6.0 replacing SSL certificates with custom is easy and straightforward.
 There are two main options:

-and one more - hybrid mode where Web Client certificate is replaced by 3rd authority manually but ESXi hosts, solution certificates by VMCA automatically.
+and one more - the hybrid mode where Web Client certificate is replaced by 3rd authority manually but ESXi hosts, solution certificates by VMCA automatically.

 VMCA as a Subordinate

 This option is really cool.
 We have just to create a special template, create a CSR and sign by Root.
 Then replace on VMCA.
 The rest certificates will be replaced/renew almost automatically.
 It works pretty well if your template is prepared properly.
 Please follow the below link to prepare such template:

 Unfortunately, this method is the most popular, at least I have done it very often.
 All vSphere certificates are replaced manually.